kkasaija/vanilla-nodejs-rest-api/README.md

 # 📖 [VANILLA NODE.JS REST API] <a name="about-project"></a>

-> A simple Vanilla node.js REST API App with CRUD operations.
+> A simple Vanilla node.js REST API App with CRUD operations from a .json file.

 **[your_project__name]** is a...